multiword/multiword.github.io/events/previousevents.md

 ## MWE workshops and related events

-Overview of the workshops dedicated to MWEs (organised by the SIGLEX-MWE section or endorsed by SIGLEX-MWE).
+Overview of the workshops dedicated to MWEs (most organised by the SIGLEX-MWE section or endorsed by SIGLEX-MWE).

 Proceedings of most MWE workshops can be found on the [ACL anthology page on MWE workshops](https://www.aclweb.org/anthology/venues/mwe/).